 2018 Parent Workshop Speakers & Presentations:

 Caroline Clark, MHS, OTR/L - Understanding Sensory Processing Disorder - “What’s Wrong with Me?”

 Bryson Green, MS, OTR/L, CPAM - Parent Involvement: Applying Sensory Integrative Techniques in REAL LIFE

-Carol Stock Kranowitz - Out-and-About with the Out-of-Sync Child
+Carol Stock Kranowitz, MA - Out-and-About with the Out-of-Sync Child

 Jorri Sanders-Marchi, M.Ed.
 CCC-SLP - How Sensory Processing Disorders Affect Peer and Community Relationships